Understanding Cross-Cultural Neuropsychology

 Alberto Luis Fernández

 PART 2: THE INFLUENCE OF CULTURE ON COGNITIVE FUNCTIONING

 PART 3: PRACTICAL CONSEQUENCES OF THE INFLUENCE OF CULTURE ON NEUROPSYCHOLOGY

 Daryl Fujii, Octavio Santos & Lori Della Malva

 Yi Wen Tan & Gerald H. Burgess

 Jonathan Evans moved in 1991 to work at the MRC Applied Psychology Unit (now MRC Cognition and Brain Sciences Unit) in Cambridge.
 In 1996 he became the founding Clinical Director of the Oliver Zangwill Centre for Neuropsychological Rehabilitation in Ely.
-In October 2003 he moved to his current position at the University of Glasgow, where he is Programme Director for the MSc in Clinical Neuropsychology.
+In October 2003 he moved to his current position at the University of Glasgow, where he is Professor of Clinical Neuropsychology and Program Director for the MSc in Clinical Neuropsychology.